 - Courses in the _900-999 series are not automatically transferable and must be evaluated individually.
 These include such courses as Special Topics, Internships, Apprenticeships, Practica, Study Abroad, Theses and Dissertations.

 - Internships, apprenticeships, practica, clinical experiences and study abroad courses with numbers other than those ranging from 900-999.

 - Applied courses in the performing arts (Art, Dance, Interior Design, Music and Theatre) and skills courses in Criminal Justice (academy certificate courses) are not guaranteed as transferable.
 These courses need evidence of achievement (e.g., portfolio, audition, interview, etc.).

 Courses at Non-Regionally Accredited Institutions

 The SCNS makes available, at http://scns.fldoe.org, a report titled "Courses at Non-regionally Accredited Institutions," that contains a comprehensive listing of all non-public institution courses in the SCNS inventory as well as each course's transfer level and transfer effective date.
 This report is updated monthly.

 Questions about the SCNS should be directed to: Carlene McNeil, Director, Curriculum, Credentialing and Academic Scheduling, Seminole State College, Office of Course and Curriculum Development; 100 Weldon Blvd., Sanford, FL 32773, or the Florida Department of Education, Office of Articulation, 1401 Turlington Building; Tallahassee, FL 32399-0400.
 Special reports and technical information may be requested by contacting the Statewide Course Numbering System office at 850.245.0427 or http://scns.fldoe.org.
-Appeals regarding course credit transfer decisions should be directed to the Office of Enrollment Services, Seminole State College, 100 Weldon Blvd., Sanford, FL 32773.
+Appeals regarding course credit transfer decisions should be directed to the Office of Enrollment Services and Registrar, Seminole State College, 100 Weldon Blvd., Sanford, FL 32773.